natalio-f-gomes/natalio-f-gomes/readme.md

 My name is Natalio Fernandes Gomes.
-I want to become a profession software engineer with a solid foundation in Computer Science.
+I want to become a professional software engineer with a solid foundation in Computer Science.
 My intention is to get away from AI sloppy code.
 So I decided to create this GitHub Account where all of the projects listed here are 100% human written.
 Moreover, I will start by pushing simple projects that will focus entirely on Java Foundation, with the intention of understanding how Java Works.
 This is a long term commitment.
 I do not expect to become a good software engineer any time soon.